NASA's Earth Science Technology Office

 ESTO releases periodic solicitations for cutting-edge Earth science technologies.

-ESTO uses a science-driven strategy and relies on peer review and competition to select the best cutting-edge technology projects.
+ESTO uses a science-driven strategy and relies on peer review and competition to award the best cutting-edge technology projects.

-ESTO funds scientists, engineers, and students to refine their technology or validate its use.
+ESTO works with scientists, engineers, and students to refine and validate their technologies.